 - the Subscriber to which the SWIFT Qualified Certificate for Electronic Seals is issued has duly requested its revocation.
-For more information about the circumstances in which the Subscriber has an obligation to request an immediate revocation of a SWIFT Qualified Certificate for Electronic Seal, see section 9.6; - SWIFT is informed of or, in SWIFT's reasonable opinion, any of the following facts or circumstances occurs: - the registration information was wrong or falsified; - the information in the certificate is no longer correct; - the confidentiality of the private key was compromised; - the Subscriber stops existing; - the revocation is required by law or regulation, or pursuant to a binding and enforceable court order from a court; - SWIFT stops its Trust Service Provider activities without handing over to another CA with similar quality and security levels (see section 5.8); - any of the algorithms, or associated parameters, used by SWIFT or the Subscribers becomes insufficient for its remaining intended usage; - if SWIFT's CA private key is compromised and as further set forth in SWIFT's incident response plan (see section 5.7).
+For more information about the circumstances in which the Subscriber has an obligation to request an immediate revocation of a SWIFT Qualified Certificate for Electronic Seal, see section 9.6; - SWIFT is informed of or, in SWIFT's reasonable opinion, any of the following facts or circumstances occurs: - o the registration information was wrong or falsified; - o the information in the certificate is no longer correct; - the confidentiality of the private key was compromised; - o the Subscriber stops existing; - o the certificate is no longer compliant with the CP under which it was issued; - the revocation is required by law or regulation, or pursuant to a binding and enforceable court order from a court; - SWIFT stops its Trust Service Provider activities without handing over to another CA with similar quality and security levels (see section 5.8); - any of the algorithms, or associated parameters, used by SWIFT or the Subscribers becomes insufficient for its remaining intended usage;

-in the circumstances set out in section 4.11.
+- if SWIFT's CA private key is compromised and as further set forth in SWIFT's incident response plan (see section 5.7). - in the circumstances set out in section 4.11.